A bilevel approach for compensation and routing decisions in last-mile delivery: Literature review

 \cite{calvete2011} consider a multi-depot VRP within a production–distribution planning problem.
-At the upper level, a distribution company orders from a manufacturing company the items that must be supplied to the retailers, while deciding on the allocation of such retailers (who play the role of customers) to each depot and on the routes that serve them.
+At the upper level, a distribution company orders from a manufacturing company the items that must be supplied to the retailers, whereas deciding on the allocation of these retailers (who play the role of customers) to each depot and on the routes that serve them.
 The manufacturing company, which is the follower, decides what manufacturing plants will produce the ordered items.
 Both players want to minimize their own costs.
 An ant colony optimization approach is developed to solve the bilevel model.
-The same conflicting agents are considered in \cite{camachovallejo2021}, but with different objectives: the distribution company aims at maximizing the profit gained from the distribution process, and minimizing CO2 emissions; the manufacturer aims at minimizing its total costs.
+The same conflicting agents are considered in \cite{camachovallejo2021}, but with different objectives: the distribution company aims at maximizing the profit gained from the distribution process and minimizing CO2 emissions; the manufacturer aims at minimizing its total costs.
 The upper level is thus a bi-objective problem.
 A tabu search heuristic is designed to obtain non-dominated feasible solutions for the distribution company.
 A hybrid algorithm combining ant colony optimization and tabu search is proposed in \cite{wang2021} to solve a bilevel problem modeling the location-routing problem with cargo splitting, under four different low-carbon policies.
 The leader is the engineering construction department, which decides on the distribution center location.
 The follower takes the distribution department as the decision-maker to solve the VRP.

-In \cite{santos2020}, a bilevel formulation is proposed to model the VRP with backhauls (without taking into account time windows considered in \cite{nikolakopoulos2015}).
-At the upper level, a shipper minimizes the transportation costs by integrating delivery and pickup operations in the routes; at the lower level a set of carriers, acting together, maximize their total net profit.
+In \cite{santos2020}, a bilevel formulation is proposed to model the VRP with backhauls, without taking into account time windows considered in \citet{nikolakopoulos2015}.
+At the upper level, a shipper aims at minimizing the transportation costs by integrating delivery and pickup operations in the routes, whereas at the lower level a set of carriers, acting together, want to maximize their total net profit.
 The carriers, who may also serve requests from other shippers, may not be willing to collaborate with the shipper.
 To motivate the carriers to perform integrated routes, the shipper pays them an additional incentive.
 A reformulation is used to build an equivalent single-level problem.